lacintadiez/BioPhysics_Project_2025/README.md

 ## 📌 **Objective**

-Evaluate the **relative energetic contribution of protein–protein interface residues** in the SARS-CoV-2 Spike RBD–ACE2 complex, using structure **6M0J** from the Protein Data Bank.
+Evaluate the **relative energetic contribution of protein–protein interface residues** in the SARS-CoV-2 Spike RBD–ACE2 complex, using structure **6M0J**.

 Specifically, we analyze: